-- Where the reporter is from

-- What kind of story is it (e.g. news or feature)

 - What information do they need

 - Who else they are talking to what have they said?

 - What you are responding to.

-- · What the deadline is.
+- What the deadline is.

 If they are requesting an interview, also find out:

 - Who will be the reporter or interviewer

 - Who else is being interviewed

 - What the key questions will be

 - Will it be live or pre-recorded.